ExaChem/exachem/docs/user_guide/coupledcluster.rst

    * :strong:`ccsd_diagnostics`: Print CCSD T1, D1, D2 diagnostics.
    * :strong:`tamplitudes`: Write T1,T2 amplitude tensor values above a certain threshold to text files.
-   * :strong:`rdm`: Write 1- and 2-RDM (reduced density matrix) tensors to disk as plain text files. specifying 1 and/or 2 to write the desired RDM tensor.
+   * :strong:`rdm`: Write 1- and 2-RDM (reduced density matrix) tensors to disk as plain text files.
+Specifying 1 and/or 2 to write the desired RDM tensor.
+Specifying 1 also computes the CCSD natural orbitals and writes them to the SCF files directory.
 This option only applies when CCSD Lambda is run.

 .. note::